 You're assessed through coursework, in-class tests, individual and group projects.
 The final assessment must be work of a publishable standard; it can be video, audio, written or multimedia.

 We're currently in the process of applying for accreditation by the Broadcast Journalism Training Council.
-This should be complete by the time you finish your degree.

 In addition to the University's standard entry requirements, you should have: